BlazeStorm001/bias-variance/README.md

 ## Results

 - The best model (polynomial degree) was determined using both the **total error** and **cross-validation error**.
 - Validation error serves as a good proxy for total error when the latter is not directly computable.

+## Contribution
+Any improvements/corrections/feedback are always welcome.
+Please feel free to send a PR.
+Star :star the repo if you learned something new.
+Thanks.